ewof/TownyWaypoints/README.md

 stable:
   name: "stable"
   mapKey: 'S' # A single character to be shown on the /towny map and /towny map hud.
-  cost: 100.0 # A cost that will be paid to set the plot type.
+  cost: 100.0 # Cost to trave to/create the waypoint.
   max: 1 # Max number of plots of this type allowed per town.
   permission: townywaypoints.landpoint.stable # Permission node required to set a plot to a type of this waypoint, if no permission is set anyone can create this waypoint, grant it in townyperms.yml
 seaport:
   name: "seaport"
   mapKey: 'P' # A single character to be shown on the /towny map and /towny map hud.
-  cost: 200.0 # A cost that will be paid to set the plot type.
+  cost: 200.0 # Cost to trave to/create the waypoint.
   max: 2 # Max number of plots of this type allowed per town.
   allowed_biomes: # List of biomes this plot type can be created on.
 If it's not provided the plot type can be created on any biome.
     - BEACH